-There is a valid connection between details and development.
+There is a good connection between details and development.
 The ability to pay attention to details is one of the yardsticks of an excellent individual.
-Virtually in every field of endeavour, what is common to most leaders is their obsession with details and what is common to most laggards is their utter disregard for details.
+Virtually in every field of endeavour, what is common to most leaders is their obsession with details and what is familiar to most laggards is their utter disregard for details.

-Not all details are worthy of a leader’s attention, because not all details are of consequence.
-Two kinds of details every leader will confront on their journey are consequential details and inconsequential details.
-The consequential details are details that can have either a positive or negative effect on a leader’s objectives.
-Such details must never be overlooked.
+Not all details are worthy of a leader’s attention because not all elements are of consequence.
+Two kinds of details every leader will confront on their journey: consequential details and minor details.
+The crucial details can have either a positive or negative effect on a leader’s objectives.
+Such information must never be overlooked.

-Inconsequential details, on the other hand, are details that have virtually no effect on a leader’s desired objectives and as such, must be ignored.
+On the other hand, inconsequential details are details that have virtually no effect on a leader’s desired objectives and must be ignored.
 This ability to distinguish what must be looked into, as against what must be overlooked is crucial to a leader’s effectiveness.
 What enables a leader to distinguish between both is the clear definition of that leader’s objectives.

-On the other hand, the hallmark of a petty individual is their obsession with inconsequential details.
-As individuals can be petty, so also institutions or organisations can be petty.
-In my experience, the most destructive people in any organisation are the petty ones and they must be curtailed, if not expunged from organisational leadership summarily.The hallmark of a petty individual is their obsession with inconsequential details.
+On the other hand, the hallmark of a petty individual is their obsession with minor details.
+As individuals can be petty, institutions or organisations can also be petty.
+In my experience, the most destructive people in any organisation are the petty ones, and they must be curtailed, if not expunged from organisational leadership summarily.The hallmark of a petty individual is their obsession with inconsequential details.
 Click To Tweet

 Insidious Communication of Pettiness